NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 8.md

 And He who sent Me is with Me; He has not left Me alone, for I always do the things that are pleasing to Him."

 ###### 30
-As He spoke these things, many came to believe in Him.The Truth Will Make You Free
+As He spoke these things, many came to believe in Him.

+### The Truth Will Make You Free

 ###### 31
 So Jesus was saying to those Jews who had believed Him, **"If you continue in My word, _then_ you are truly disciples of Mine;**